dague00/chirp-react/README.md

 - Users can post new chirps
 - Users can view all existing chirps
 - Users can view all chirps by a single user
-- Users can set their bio and can view the bios of others
+- Users can set their bio
 - Users can logout of the application when finished

 To-do list: